 This often looks like a scene from the conference room of a large organization where data is present in the form of pie charts, graphs, tables and patterns that aid the decision-making process of upper management.

-Multiple benefits can be extended to machines through IoT and Data Analytics capabilities like the ones provided by the use of Big Data.
+Multiple benefits can be extended to machines through IoT App Development and Data Analytics capabilities like the ones provided by the use of Big Data.

 For starters, manufacturers can track how their customers are interacting with their products, which features are the most sought after, and the most common settings that the customers are preferring.